stujo/rails_4_app_tutorial_notes/03-Bootstrap.md

 * View [http://localhost:3000/helloworld](http://localhost:3000/helloworld) while your server is running
 * Resize your browse window to make it the same size as a mobile phone screen

+#Update Your README.md

+* Explain what you accomplished in this lesson
+* What is bootstrap?
+* What is responsive design?